neelsmith/MiseEnPage.jl/docs/src/index.md

 success_rate(pagescore)
 ```

 Load a documentary image for the page, and visualize the page's layout under the proximity hypothesis compared to the actual layout.
 (This last step requires the `Luxor` graphics package.)
-Gray dots mark *Iliad* lines that scholia comment on; orange dots show the y value for the placment of scholia using the proximity model; green dots show the recorded y value for the scholia.
+Gray dots mark *Iliad* lines that scholia comment on; orange dots show the `y` value for the placment of scholia using the proximity model; green dots show the recorded `y` value for the scholia. (`y` value is the top border of a bounding box.)

 ```@example intro